D4rkMindz/ilv-307-kn1/README.md

 Many files (e.g. phinx.php) are not required for this project, but they are not removed because of the development "usage".

+Please install all fonts in the /resources/fonts folder on your computer (Windows: Double-click and install in the top left corner).

 Tests (requires database configuration in /config/env.php)
 ````
 $ ant phpunit